 Emphasis Added.

 Up-Date 10-7-2016- On September 27th Judge Robert J. Conrad denied after more than 5 months on the docket, A friendly nudge of the court clerk at 3 months, and a month after receiving this letter the request to proceed in forma Pauperis.
-This is interesting for both its timing; the day after court of Appeals in the Federal Circuit made their lies final. see: federal-court-opinion-balances-scales-of-justice-with-lies & petition-for-rehearing-denied AND On three prior occasions the Federal Courts granted In Forma Pauperis status, the last one was granted 2 days prior to this filing, with the same financial information.
+This is interesting for both its timing; the day after the court of Appeals in the Federal Circuit made their lies final. see federal-court-opinion-balances-scales-of-justice-with-lies & petition-for-rehearing-denied AND On three prior occasions the Federal Courts granted In Forma Pauperis status, the last one was granted 2 days prior to this filing, with the same financial information.
 Go Figure?
 Today the Court Fees were paid and the summons issued.
 Yesterday, morning the court received via certified mail see USPS Confirmation a motion for the court to reconsider its ruling.
-It’s interesting and reeks of impropriety that the court docketed the motion as received on 10-7-2016 when USPS confirmed delivery on 10-6-2016. and the Signed receipt for delivery shows received 10-6-2016 Interesting, it was docketed and stamped received 10-7-2016 today after the court fees were paid .
+It’s interesting and reeks of impropriety that the court docketed the motion as received on 10-7-2016 when USPS confirmed delivery on 10-6-2016. and the Signed receipt for delivery shows received 10-6-2016 Interesting, it was docketed and stamped received 10-7-2016 today after the court fees were paid.
 The facts unfolding in this court suggest we are once again destined to be treated with impropriety.
-This ruling while not what we would of liked does suggest three key things.
-Note: we paid the filing fee after submitting a motion to reconsider the IFP order because, we believe the IFP order to have been a function of will and not one of judgement.
-A judge can never change his will only an inappropriate judgement.
+This ruling while not what we would have liked does suggest three key things.
+Note: we paid the filing fee after submitting a motion to reconsider the IFP order because we believe the IFP order to have been a function of the will and not one of judgment.
+A judge can never change his will only an inappropriate judgment.
 The Court for all the aforementioned events has forfeited rights to respect.

 - The judge must have found the case to have merit.

-- The Judge must have found the defendants owed plaintiffs the duty of care in the negligence allegations.
+- The Judge must have found the defendants owed the plaintiffs the duty of care in the negligence allegations.
 We shall see.